Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Abstract

 \section{Abstract}

-\textit{Cobweb}, a human-like category learning system, differs from other incremental categorization models in constructing hierarchically organized cognitive tree-like structures using the category utility measure.
-Prior studies have shown that Cobweb can capture psychological effects such as the basic-level, typicality, and fan effects.
+\textit{Cobweb}, a human-like category learning system, differs from most cognitive science models in incrementally constructing hierarchically organized tree-like structures guided by the category utility measure.
+Prior studies have shown that Cobweb can capture psychological effects such as basic-level, typicality, and fan effects.
 However, a broader evaluation of Cobweb as a model of human categorization remains lacking.
 The current study addresses this gap.
 It establishes Cobweb's alignment with classical human category learning effects.
-It also explores Cobweb's flexibility to exhibit both exemplar- and prototype-like learning within a single model.
-These findings set the stage for future research on Cobweb as a comprehensive model of human category learning.
+It also explores Cobweb's flexibility to exhibit both exemplar- and prototype-like learning within a single framework.
+These findings set the stage for further research on Cobweb as a robust model of human category learning.

 \textbf{Keywords:} categorization, concept learning, prototypes, exemplars